Repurposing Leftovers: A Simple Way to Reduce Food Waste

 There are a number of reasons why I find repurposing leftovers to be deeply gratifying:

-If gaining more time in your day and reducing food waste sounds good to you, here are my tips on how to repurpose leftovers, organized by food type.
+If gaining more time in your day, saving money, and reducing food waste sounds good to you, here are my tips on how to repurpose leftovers, organized by food type.

 Vegetables

-Roasted, steamed, or sauteed, leftover vegetables can add a nutritional boost and added heft to a second meal.
-I love to use them in burritos, quesadillas, baked chimichangas, loaded grilled cheese sandwiches, and grain salads.
+Roasted, steamed, or sautéed, leftover vegetables can bring a nutritional boost and added heft to a second meal.
+I love to use them in:

 Grains

 Leftover grains are always a welcome addition in my kitchen.
-As my kids develop bigger and bigger appetites, I love how grains can help to stretch a meal, making it more feeling and sustaining for their growing bodies.
-Some of my favorite ways to use up leftover grains include: throwing together a grain salad with (leftover) veggies, bits and pieces of protein, and a salad dressing; using them in a fried rice/quinoa/couscous; mixing them into soups and stews; and adding them to frittatas.
+As my kids have developed bigger and bigger appetites, I have learned to appreciate how grains can stretch a meal, making it more filling and sustaining for their growing bodies.
+Some of my favorite ways to use up leftover grains include:

 Protein

-Leftover protein might be the simplest to use up.
-I usually like to dice up my leftover protein (e.g., chicken, steak, tofu, beans, etc.) and then incorporate it into any of the ideas listed above, but also added to pasta sauces, or as a topping on homemade pizza.
+Leftover proteins might be the simplest of all the leftovers to use up.
+I usually like to dice up my leftover protein (e.g., chicken, steak, tofu, beans, etc.) and then incorporate it into any of the ideas listed above in the vegetable and grain sections.
+But I also enjoy them added to pasta sauces or as a topping on homemade pizza.

 Sauce

-When I first got serious about cooking leftover sauces felt like a challenge, so I usually just frozen them until I needed to use them for another meal.
-I still often do this, but over the years I have figured out some other uses that are also very enjoyable.
-For instance, I like to use leftover sauces as a dip for veggies, as a topping for toast or bruschetta, or mixed into soups.
+When I first got serious about cooking leftovers, sauces felt like a challenge, so I usually just froze them until I needed to use them for another meal.
+I still do this often, but over the years I have figured out some other uses that are also very enjoyable.
+For instance, I like to use leftover sauces as a dip for veggies, as a topping for toast or bruschetta, as a different sauce for a pizza or flatbread, or mixed into soups.

 Fruit